sethglenn/12_MySQL/README.md

   ## Description

 This is an application that runs on express methods in the node.js terminal.
-It will store and retrieve files through server back-end and update and employee system based in MySQL.
+It will store and retrieve files through server back-end and update an employee system based in MySQL.

 You can add, view, and update employee information.